edocbuhtig/face-api-artificial-intelligence--camera/README.md

 - git clone
 - npm i

-- important: for local non https you may want to setup (npm install -g mkcert) -> to generate certificates.
+- important: for local non https you may want to setup (npm install -g mkcert) -> to generate Temp/certificates.
 - Official npm package source ( https://www.npmjs.com/package/mkcert )
 - Copy them into empty (/public/certs) folder
 - Last, run { npm start } to test in the browser (Alow camera access to the browser depends on your browser's security settings)